tony-waters/tony-waters.github.io/_posts/2026-04-06-rest1-modelling-aggregates-in-spring-boot-jpa.md

 In DDD terms, this is known as an [**anemic domain model**]().

-In this article I want to move away from this anemic domain model by implementing the DDD concept of **aggregates**.
+I want to move away from this anemic domain model by implementing the DDD concept of **aggregates**.
 I will use a [demo Spring REST system I have created]() as an example.
 In this article I concentrate on the [application Domain]() as this is where the aggregates are mainly located.

 ---